Buddy Greco: Music career

 Buddy Greco was born Armando Joseph Greco to an Italian-American family in Philadelphia, Pennsylvania.
-He was the son of Giuseppe Joseph Greco and Carmela Greco (born Piedimonte), who was originally from Ripabottoni in Molise, Italy.
+He was the son of Giuseppe "Joseph" Greco and Carmela Greco (born Piedimonte), who was originally from Ripabottoni in Molise, Italy.
 His mother introduced him to piano at age four.
 As a child he sang on the radio, and as a teen performed in nightclubs in Philadelphia.
-At age 16, he was hired by bandleader Benny Goodman and spent four years touring the world with the Goodman orchestra, playing piano, singing, and arranging.
-In 1951 Greco started his recording career, signing with labels such as Coral, Kapp, Epic, and Reprise.
+At age 16, he was hired by bandleader Benny Goodman and spent four years touring internationally with the Goodman orchestra, playing piano, singing, and arranging.
+In 1951, Greco started his recording career, signing with labels such as Coral, Kapp, Epic, and Reprise.

-In 1967 he hosted the CBS television series Away We Go with comedian George Carlin.
+In 1967, he hosted the CBS television series Away We Go with comedian George Carlin.
 Guests included Buddy Rich and Carmen McRae.
-He had a role in the film The Girl Who Knew Too Much.
-In 1969 he formed a duo with jazz guitarist Ron Escheté.
+He also appeared in the film The Girl Who Knew Too Much.
+In 1969, he formed a duo with jazz guitarist Ron Escheté.
+Also that year he released the single, "From Atlanta to Goodbye" bw "Love is a Hurtin' Thing" on Scepter Records.
+It was reviewed in the 20 September issue of Cash Box.
+The reviewer said that the single could grab some teen attention and that there was some Top 40 potential.

 Las Vegas and Palm Springs

 Greco met his fifth and last wife, Lezlie Anders, while she was performing in Las Vegas.
 Working as his supporting act, she met Greco on the stage of the Desert Inn.
 After marrying, they worked and toured together.
 In 1992, he performed in Las Vegas at the Starlight Room at Stars' Desert Inn.
 This engagement ushered in the second phase of his career.
-The following year he was added to the Philadelphia Music Alliance's Walk of Fame.
+The following year, he was added to the Philadelphia Music Alliance's Walk of Fame.
 Shortly after, he toured Italy, France, Australia, and England.

 While living in Palm Springs, Greco opened a small club.
 The walls were decorated with pictures of Greco, the Rat Pack, and other celebrity friends.
 He performed there often, and it became a popular place for celebrities to dine.
-After closing it, he moved to England.
+After the club closed, he moved to England.
 While living in Palm Desert, California, he continued to appear at his club in Cathedral City, California, until it closed in August 2009.

 In 2004, he and Anders were headliners with The Fabulous Palm Springs Follies at the Plaza Theatre in Palm Springs, California.